Corneal cross-linking is used to treat a condition called Keratoconus.

 The C3R treatment is performed in just 30 minutes.
 During the treatment, riboflavin eye drops are applied to the cornea, which is then activated by ultraviolet light or UV light.

 Ultraviolet light used in this procedure is not harmful to the eye in measured doses.
 Ultraviolet C light (in sunlight) is potentially harmful.
-The Light emitting diodes used in the C3R device is of a wavelength that is not harmful.
+The Light-emitting diodes used in the C3R device are of a wavelength that is not harmful.
 Furthermore, light emission is carefully measured and calibrated prior to each treatment.
-There is also a self diagnostic check on the device which prevents use in case of a malfunction.
+There is also a self-diagnostic check on the device which prevents use in case of a malfunction.
 There have been concerns about toxicity to the retina (at the back of the eye) however the Riboflavin pigment in the cornea and front of the eye absorbs the Ultraviolet light and in effect stops the light from being transmitted to the retina.